uoguelph-mlrg/Theano-MPI/README.md

 * To get the best running speed performance, the memory cache may need to be cleaned before running.

-* Bind cores according to your NUMA topology may give better performance.
+* Binding cores according to your NUMA topology may give better performance.
 Try the `-bind` option with the launcher.

 * Learnining rate and other hyperparams may need to be retuned according to number of workers and effective batch size to be stable and give optimal convergence.